ejdostal/Data_projects_TripleTen/01_NYC_Airbnb_project_README.md

 The data was spread across 2 files:

-`listings`: each row corresponds to a unique Airbnb listing
+`listings`: Each row corresponded to a unique Airbnb listing.
 - `id`: Airbnb's unique identifier for the listing
 - `listing_url`
 - `scrape_id`: Inside Airbnb "Scrape" this was part of